EdQuinJr/Throttle-Junkies-CSIT327/FunctionalRequirement.md

   users, and sales data.

 - **Scope**:
-  MotoDeal will include functionalities for browsing motorcycles and accessories, completing purchases, user authentication, and integrating with social media.
+  MotoDeal will include functionalities for browsing motorcycles completing purchases, user authentication, and integrating with social media.
 The admin dashboard will enable system administrators to manage products, users, and sales.
 Future updates may include advanced analytics and personalized recommendations, but